geocolon/marksanghoonkim.github.io/_posts/2016-01-17-pair-programming-is-productive-programming.md

 ---
 layout: post
 title: Pair Programming is Productive Programming
-description: Blog post about my thoughts on pair programming, and a recap from MakerSquare Week 1.
+description: Blog post about my thoughts on pair programming, and a recap from Hack Reactor Week 1.
-keywords: blog, post, pair programming, communication, learning, problem-solving, software, makersquare, data structures, teamwork, recursion, los angeles, week 1
+keywords: blog, post, pair programming, communication, learning, problem-solving, software, makersquare, hack reactor, data structures, teamwork, recursion, los angeles, week 1
 ---

-Just finished my first week at MakerSquare LA, and I am more excited to learn and code than I was at the beginning of the program.
+Just finished my first week at Hack Reactor LA, and I am more excited to learn and code than I was at the beginning of the program.
 The past seven days have gone by very quickly, and I wanted to talk about how pair programming has helped me grow as a communicator, as a learner, and as a problem-solver.

 In case you are unfamiliar with pair programming, <a href="https://www.youtube.com/watch?v=ET3Q6zNK3Io">here</a> is a short video about the agile practice.